-When it opens, you should see the complete path to Notepad++ executable. copy and paste it into FileZilla filetype associations
+You should see the complete path to the Notepad++ executable when it opens.
+Please copy and paste it into FileZilla filetype associations.

 Save FileZilla settings and exit.

 With FileZilla setup, connect to your server using the credential provided to you by your host provider.
-Connect to port 22 and you should see the server content in the remote section of FileZilla.
+For example, connect to port 22, and you should see the server content in the remote section of FileZilla.

 Now, right-click the file you wish to edit and select View/Edit

-Doing that will open the file in Notepad++ where you can easily edit it and save it.
+Doing that will open the file in Notepad++, where you can easily edit and save it.
 When you save the file, it should overwrite the content on the remote server.

 This is the easiest way to manage a Linux server remotely without worrying about the terminal server.

 winscp -> new connection-sftp protocol->ip to linux box->port 22, enter username/password (save or no save up to you)